rotki/rotki/docs/api.rst

    :reqjsonarr string asset: The asset that is being tracked
    :reqjsonarr string label: A label to describe where is this balance stored.
 Must be unique between all manually tracked balance labels.
    :reqjsonarr string amount: The amount of asset that is stored.
    :reqjsonarr list[optional] tags: An optional list of tags to attach to the this manually tracked balance.
+Can be null.
+Should never be an empty list.
    :reqjsonarr string location: The location where the balance is saved.
 Can be one of: ["external", "kraken", "poloniex", "bittrex", "binance", "bitmex", "coinbase", "banks", "blockchain", "coinbasepro", "gemini", "ftx", "ftxus", "independentreserve"]

    **Example Response**: